roboticslab-fr/rplidar-turtlebot2/README.md

 - 8.5.2 Using amcl with a Real Robot

 ### On the turtlebot netbook
-Remapping is mandatory to ensure the compatibility with ROS By Example vol1. source code examples (examples are pusblishing Twist messages to /cmd_vel topic).
+Remapping is mandatory to ensure the compatibility with ROS By Example vol1. source code examples (examples are publishing Twist messages to /cmd_vel topic).
 It is smarter to use the Command Velocity Multiplexer of the TurtleBot2 instead of publishing directly to "mobile_base/commands/velocity"